 In 1847 land was purchased on the banks of Willis Creek, approximately 4 to 5 miles east of the present town of Granger, Texas, by two Allison brothers, Elihu Creswell Allison and James A. Allison.
 Three of James A. Allison's sons built large 2-story homes here, and the community of Allison was established.
 Allison boasted a cotton gin, a store, a Baptist church, and a tabernacle.'
 A school was built circa 1873.
 This Allison School later became known as Friendship.
 It served as a meeting place for the Woodmen of the World Lodge.
-Church services in the Czech language were occasionally held here by a traveling minister of the
+Church services in the Czech language were occasionally held here by a traveling minister of the Czech Moravian Brethren Church from Fayetteville, Texas.

 People would sleep beneath their wagons with the children inside the wagons.
 Visitors came from miles around, bringing enough food to last their horses for a week.
 Good spring water was handy, and fires were always going with beans bubbling in the big pots and cornbread baking in dutch ovens.
-The men cut trees to construct bases for
+The men cut trees to construct bases for benches, and local lumberyards would lend planks for the tops.

-The great flood of 1921 destroyed some of the community, and it was then decided to move the community to higher ground, approximately 2 1/2 miles northeast.
+The great flood of 1921 destroyed some of the community and then decided to move the community to higher ground, approximately 2 1/2 miles northeast.
 Two small country schools (Centerville and Enterprise) consolidated with Friendship: In 1923, the new Friendship School, which now also contained a high school, opened.
 The school included an Agricultural/Home Economics building, and by 1936 a gymnasium was built.
 It was said to be the finest in the county.

 This new Friendship Community soon had 2 stores, a service station, a blacksmith shop, a Baptist church, a tabernacle and a cotton gin.